Diazepam: Medical uses

-Dosages should be determined on an individual basis, depending on the condition being treated, severity of symptoms, patient body weight, and any other conditions the person may have.
+Dosages are typically determined on an individual basis, depending on the condition being treated, the severity of symptoms, the patient's body weight, and any other conditions the person may have.

 Seizures

-Intravenous diazepam or lorazepam are first-line treatments for status epilepticus.
+Intravenous diazepam and lorazepam are first-line treatments for status epilepticus.
 However, intravenous lorazepam has advantages over intravenous diazepam, including a higher rate of terminating seizures and a more prolonged anticonvulsant effect.
 Diazepam gel was better than placebo gel in reducing the risk of non-cessation of seizures.
-Diazepam is rarely used for the long-term treatment of epilepsy because tolerance to its anticonvulsant effects usually develops within six to 12 months of treatment, effectively rendering it useless for that purpose.
+Diazepam is rarely used for the long-term treatment of epilepsy because tolerance to its anticonvulsant effects usually develops within six to twelve months of treatment, effectively rendering it useless for that purpose.

 The anticonvulsant effects of diazepam can help in the treatment of seizures due to a drug overdose or chemical toxicity as a result of exposure to sarin, VX, or soman (or other organophosphate poisons), lindane, chloroquine, physostigmine, or pyrethroids.

 Diazepam is sometimes used intermittently for the prevention of febrile seizures that may occur in children under five years of age.
-Recurrence rates are reduced, but side effects are common so the decision to treat febrile seizures (which are benign in nature) with medication should use this as part of the evaluation.
+Recurrence rates are reduced, but side effects are common, and the decision to treat febrile seizures (which are benign in nature) with medication uses these factors as part of the evaluation.
 Long-term use of diazepam for the management of epilepsy is not recommended; however, a subgroup of individuals with treatment-resistant epilepsy benefit from long-term benzodiazepines, and for such individuals, clorazepate has been recommended due to its slower onset of tolerance to the anticonvulsant effects.

-Alcohol-withdrawal
+Alcohol withdrawal

-Because of its relatively long duration of action, and evidence of safety and efficacy, diazepam is preferred over other benzodiazepines for treatment of persons experiencing moderate to severe alcohol withdrawal.
+Because of its relatively long duration of action and evidence of safety and efficacy, diazepam is preferred over other benzodiazepines for the treatment of persons experiencing moderate to severe alcohol withdrawal.
 An exception to this is when a medication is required intramuscular in which case either lorazepam or midazolam is recommended.

 Other

-Diazepam is used for the emergency treatment of eclampsia, when IV magnesium sulfate and blood-pressure control measures have failed.
-Benzodiazepines do not have any pain-relieving properties themselves, and are generally recommended to avoid in individuals with pain.
+Diazepam is used for the emergency treatment of eclampsia when IV magnesium sulfate and blood-pressure control measures have failed.
+Benzodiazepines do not have any pain-relieving properties themselves and are generally recommended to be avoided in individuals with pain.
 However, benzodiazepines such as diazepam can be used for their muscle-relaxant properties to alleviate pain caused by muscle spasms and various dystonias, including blepharospasm.
 Tolerance often develops to the muscle relaxant effects of benzodiazepines such as diazepam.
 Baclofen is sometimes used as an alternative to diazepam.